skydoves/landscapist/README.md

 - **LoadingStatePlugin**: A pluggable state plugin that will be composed while the state is `ImageLoadState.Loading`.
 - **SuccessStatePlugin**: A pluggable state plugin that will be composed when the state is `ImageLoadState.Success`.
 - **FailureStatePlugin**: A pluggable state plugin that will be composed when the state is `ImageLoadState.Failure`.
+- **ComposablePlugin**: A plugin that wraps the image in composable content of its own, such as `ZoomablePlugin`.

 For example, you can implement your own `LoadingStatePlugin` that will be composed while loading an image like the below: